sigmacomputing/sigmaquickstarts/site/sigmaguides/src/03_2024_first_friday_features/03_2024_first_friday_features.md

 <img src="assets/workbook_buttons.png">

+### Conditional formatting using hidden controls
+Conditional formatting rules referencing hidden controls are now applied reliably to visible data elements in embeds and published workbook versions (`View` and `Explore` mode).

+For more information about hidden controls and filter accessibility, see [Create a hidden control.](https://help.sigmacomputing.com/docs/create-a-hidden-control)

 ### Default value for empty pivot table cells
 When there’s no corresponding source data for a pivot table value cell to reference (no record exists for the particular combination of dimensions), the cell is empty by default.